• Skip to main content

 • scissors

-• whole flax seeds – approximately 1 1/4 pound for the heating pad I made.
+• whole flax seeds – approximately 1 1/4 pounds for the heating pad I made.

 • funnel or something to use for a funnel